 Many of the concepts developed here come from my upcoming book on productivity – Being busy is just an excuse.

-As always if you have any feedback, comments or questions on what I have talked about here please add them as comments on this post so everyone can benefit.
-You can also contact Robert direct via email@example.com.
-You’ll find information about myself and my business at www.ciaops.com.
+As always if you have any feedback, comments or questions on what I have talked about here please send them to me via firstname.lastname@example.org.
+You’ll find information about myself and my business at www.ciaops.com